betfair-datascientists/betfair-datascientists.github.io/src/docs/reviews/betAngelRatings.md

 As with any automated strategy, one of the most important steps is deciding what logical approach you want to take, and writing rules that suit.

-I'm using the default Bet Angel template Excel sheet to implement my strategy to make betting decisions based on my ratings.
+I'm using a [customised version of the default Bet Angel template Excel sheet](./assets/BetAngel_RatingsAutomation.xls) to implement my strategy, so it can make betting decisions based on my ratings.
 Excel is an excellent tool, but it can take an investment of time to be able to use it effectively.

-Here's how I used Excel to implement my set of rules.
+This is how I used Excel to implement my set of rules.

 #### Trigger to place bet